JustinGoheen/lightning-ibkr/README.md

 [MES](https://www.cmegroup.com/markets/equities/sp/micro-e-mini-sandp-500.html) (SPX micro e-mini) is used in examples.

+> learn more about futures trading on CME Group's [free, official education portal](official)

 ## IBKR Accounts

 If you are already an IBKR customer, you will need to be on the "Pro" plan.
 If you aren't already a client, here is the link for a demo account https://www.interactivebrokers.com/en/trading/free-trial.php.